 Fall means so many beautiful things in my beloved Berkshires of Western Massachusetts.
-Among them – an Annual Fall Festival of Shakespeare – which is coming to Shakespeare & Company on November 16-19, 2017.
-I hear the house is going to be packed during this “rock concert of Shakespeare” (according to WBUR Radio Boston) – as high-school students from MA and NY showcase full-scale Shakespeare plays produced with the help of the Company’s directing teams.
+Among them – an Annual Fall Festival of Shakespeare – at the Shakespeare & Company where high-school students from MA and NY showcase full-scale Shakespeare plays produced with the help of the Company’s directing teams.

 With acclaimed theater productions, actor training and educational initiatives such as the Annual Fall Festival, Shakespeare & Company is one of the largest Shakespearean festivals in the country.